sliem/ScientificColorschemez/README.md

 I cannot be alone in marvelling in the fantastic colorschemes invented by [@colorschemez](https://twitter.com/colorschemez) hourly!
 Colors with such tantilising names such as *genethlialogical bluish purple* and *fond saffron*.

-Of course, I need to use these in my day-to-day production of scientific figures but staying up to date to the hourly fashion is simply too hard.
+Of course, I have a burning need to use these in my day-to-day production of scientific figures.
+But staying updated with the fashion of the hour is simply too much work!

 Enter ScientificColorschemez!
-This codes automates the processes of downloading the latest innovation from [@colorschemez](https://twitter.com/colorschemez) and extracting the colors.
+This code downloads the latest innovation from [@colorschemez](https://twitter.com/colorschemez) and extracts the colors, ready to be used in your next plot!

 ## Example